arkency/posts/posts/2015-07-02-arkency-goes-react.md

 We started sharing our React.js knowledge with our Ruby community, with which we feel strongly connected.
 We wrote many blog posts.
 At some point, we also started writing [a React.js book for Rails developers](http://blog.arkency.com/rails-react/).
 That’s where we felt the best - switching to React views from the Rails perspective.

+If you want to read the whole story (and more reasons) why we switched to React.js, then go here: [http://blog.arkency.com/2015/05/one-year-of-react-dot-js-in-arkency/](1 year of React.js in Arkency)

 Over time, we started to do more.
 More blog posts, more chapters in the book.
 We added a Rails repo which goes with the book.

 At the same time, [we were contacted](http://arkency.com) by more and more clients who were mostly interested in our React.js experience and needed help with rebuilding their frontends.